-- communicating the HSE policy to all interested parties; - providing the necessary resources to prevent ill health and injury of all working personal and to minimize pollution and environmental impact associated with activities;
+- communicating the HSE policy to all interested parties; - providing the necessary resources to prevent ill health and injury of all working personal and to minimize pollution and environmental impact associated with activities; - ensuring employees and contractors are provided with adequate training and supervision for the safe performance of the work;

-- ensuring employees and contractors are provided with adequate training and supervision for the safe performance of the work; - making all employees and contractors responsible and accountable for health, safety and environment in their daily work activities; - establishing, maintaining, rehearsing and reviewing with concerned groups all emergency response plans to prevent injury and accidental environmental impact while minimising any damage to company property and the community; and - seeking continual improvement in HSE performance through periodic monitoring and reviewing of policy, objective and targets.
+- making all employees and contractors responsible and accountable for health, safety and environment in their daily work activities; - establishing, maintaining, rehearsing and reviewing with concerned groups all emergency response plans to prevent injury and accidental environmental impact while minimising any damage to company property and the community; and - seeking continual improvement in HSE performance through periodic monitoring and reviewing of policy, objective and targets.

 During the year, there were neither Lost Time Incidents (LTI) nor environmental incidents.
-As at 31 December 2021, the Company achieved 2,133 days without an LTI since its Commercial Operations Date (COD) on 19 February 2016.
-The total man-hour is 64,628 hours.
+As at 31 December 2022, the Company achieved 2,498 days without an LTI since its Commercial Operations Date (COD) on 19 February 2016.
+The total man-hour is 69,201 hours.

-The Operator had, in April 2017, been awarded ISO 14001:2004 Environmental Management System and OHSAS 18001:2007 Occupational Health and Safety Management System certification.
-In September 2018 the ISO 14001:2004 had been successfully migrated to ISO 14001:2015.
+The Operator had, in April 2017, been awarded ISO 14001:2004 Environmental Management System and ISO 45001:2018 Occupational Health and Safety Management System certification.
+In September 2018, the Operator successfully migrated ISO 14001:2004 to ISO 14001:2015, and both ISO Certificates have been re-certified in June 2021.
+Furthermore, in March 2022, the Operator has been awarded with ISO 22301:2019 Business Continuity Management System certification.